Mental Health Facilities Norfolk, VA

 Virginia Beach Dept Of Human Services Child And Youth Behavioral Health - 5.1 miles from Norfolk, VA

-Virginia Beach Dept Of Human Services Child And Youth Behavioral Health is a mental health center in Virginia Beach, Virginia, located at 297 Independence Boulevard, Pembroke 6, Suite 300, 23462 zip code.
+Virginia Beach Dept Of Human Services Child And Youth Behavioral Health is a mental health treatment center in Virginia Beach, VA, located at 297 Independence Boulevard, Pembroke 6, Suite 300, 23462 zip code area.
 Virginia Beach Dept Of Human Services Child And Youth Behavioral Health provides outpatient treatment.
-Virginia Beach Dept Of Human Services Child And Youth Behavioral Health offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents and young adults.
-Virginia Beach Dept Of Human Services Child And Youth Behavioral Health also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-More services available at Virginia Beach Dept Of Human Services Child And Youth Behavioral Health include case management, court-ordered outpatient treatment and family psychoeducation.
+Virginia Beach Dept Of Human Services Child And Youth Behavioral Health offers trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents and young adults.
+Virginia Beach Dept Of Human Services Child And Youth Behavioral Health also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services at Virginia Beach Dept Of Human Services Child And Youth Behavioral Health consist of case management, court-ordered outpatient treatment and family psychoeducation.

 Harbor Point Behavioral Health Center - 6.7 miles from Norfolk, VA